Student loans may seem simple on the surface, but borrowers may face some complexities during the financial aid lending process.

 Federal student loans are disbursed through the Department of Education, so there are several regulations in place to ensure a minimal amount of fraud or confusion.

-Federal loans include Direct subsidized and unsubsidized loans like the Direct Plus loan and Parent Plus loans.
-When federal loans, such as direct subsidized loans or direct unsubsidized loans, are approved, the U.S. Treasury Department transfers the funds to the Department of Education.
+The most popular federal student loans are Direct Loans, including Direct Stafford Loans and Direct PLUS Loans.
+When federal loans, such as Direct Subsidized or Unsubsidized Loans, are approved, the U.S. Treasury Department transfers the funds to the Department of Education.
 From there, the U.S. Department of Education sends the loan proceeds to the student’s university or college.

 Once the school receives the money, federal student loan funds are then used to cover school-related expenses.
 Tuition and other fees are paid from the loan.
 If there is an amount left over, the student borrower receives these funds as a form of a refund.
 These funds are then used to pay for whatever the student needs, or paid back to the student loan servicer if not needed at all.